baijuka/MS1-Project/README.md

 ### Known Bugs

--   Issue -The display of the web pages were different on deployment site Fixed - Added a dot infront of the relative path in the link tag: <link rel="stylesheet" href="./assets/css/style.css">
+-   Issue -The display of the web pages were different on deployment site Fixed - Added a dot in front of the relative path in the link tag: <link rel="stylesheet" href="./assets/css/style.css">
--   Issue - Navbar item color was not changing while mouse hower over it Fixed - Changed the code in style.css as : li.nav-item a:hover {
+-   Issue - Navbar item color was not changing while mouse however over it Fixed - Changed the code in style.css as : li.nav-item a:hover {
         color:orange !important;